 Intuitively, this assumption may seem plausible, as the presence of the directed path in the dynamic causal ordering graph implies that the input signal enters into the construction of the solution of the variable, as sketched in Section 3.3.
 Unless a perfect cancellation occurs, one then expects a generic effect on the solution some time after the change in the input signal.
-Assumption 1 can be seen as a consequence of a certain faithfulness assumption.
-We conjecture that this assumption is generically satisfied for a large class of dynamical systems (e.g., it might hold for almost all parameter values with respect to the Lebesgue measure on a suitable parameter space).20
+Assumption 1 can be seen as a consequence of a certain faithfulness assumption.18 We conjecture that this assumption is generically satisfied for a large class of dynamical systems (for example, it might hold for almost all parameter values w.r.t. the Lebesgue measure on a suitable parameter space).19

-By combining Lemma 1 and Assumption 1, we immediately obtain the following result.
+By combining Lemma 1 and Assumption 1, we immediately obtain the following important result.

 Theorem 1.
-Consider a model that satisfies the conditions of Lemma 1 and assume that the associated dynamic bipartite graph has a perfect matching that extends the natural labelling.
-Under Assumption 1, the presence of a directed path from the input signal I to a variable $X_v$ in the dynamic causal ordering graph and the absence of such a path in the equilibrium causal ordering graph together imply that $X_v$ perfectly adapts to changes in the input signal I if the system equilibrates.
+Consider a model that satisfies the conditions of Lemma 1 and assume that the associated dynamic causal ordering graph has a perfect matching that extends the natural labelling.
+Under Assumption 1, the presence of a direct path from the input signal I to a variable X_v in the dynamic causal ordering graph and the absence of such a path in the equilibrium causal ordering graph implies that X_v perfectly adapts to changes in the input signal I as the system equilibrates.

 Theorem 1 can be directly applied to the equilibrium and dynamic causal ordering graphs in Figure 5 to identify perfect adaptation.
-For example, we see that there is a directed path from the input signal $I_K$ to $v_O$ in the dynamic causal ordering graph of the filling bathtub in Figure 5(j), while no such path exists in the equilibrium causal ordering graph in Figure 5(g).
-It follows from Theorem 1 that $X_0$ perfectly adapts to changes in the input signal $I_K$ .
-This is in agreement with the simulation in Figure 3(a).
-Similarly, we can verify that the amount of infected cells $X_I$ in the viral infection model perfectly adapts to changes in the input signal $I{\sigma}$ and that $X{C}$ perfectly adapts to I in the reaction network with negative feedback.
-Hence, perfect adaptation in the bathtub model, the viral infection model, and the reaction network with negative feedback can be identified by applying the graphical criteria in Theorem 1 to the respective causal ordering graphs.
-It is important to keep in mind, though, that what we can identify in this way is only the possibility of perfectly adaptive behaviour, relying on the implicit assumption that the system will actually equilibrate.
+For example, we see that there is a directed path from the input signal I_K to v_O in the dynamic causal ordering graph of the filling bathtub in Figure 5j, while no such path exists in the equilibrium causal ordering graph in Figure 5g.
+It follows from Theorem 1 that X_O perfectly adapts to changes in the input signal I_K .
+This is in agreement with the simulation in Figure 3a.
+Similarly, we can verify that the amount of infected cells X_I in the viral infection model perfectly adapts to changes in the input signal I{σ} and that X_C perfectly adapts to I in the reaction network with negative feedback.
+Clearly, it is easy to verify that perfect adaptation in the bathtub model, the viral infection model, and the reaction network with negative feedback can be identified by applying the graphical criteria in Theorem 1 to the respective causal ordering graphs.20